Max Kless

 When your product wins, what kind of attention does it create?

-Attention is not just a resource.
-It is a direction of travel.
+Attention is a resource and a direction of travel.

 And people, unlike dashboards, remember where they have been steered.